-After the conceptual model has been developed, teams take the information it contains and proceed with the creation of less abstract and more concrete data models.
+After the conceptual data model stage, teams take the information captured within the conceptual data model and proceed with the creation of less abstract and more concrete data models.
 Best practices take the conceptual model and use it as the basis for a logical data model.
 In turn, the logical data model informs the physical.

 Obtaining the greatest benefits from data modeling requires a linear progression through all three stages of data modeling.
 Starting with a conceptual model is the most reliable way to ensure the completed database solution meets business requirements.

 A conceptual data model frees organizations from the constraints of their current capabilities, allowing them to dream big.
 They allow teams to think outside the box and come up with innovative, and the best possible ways to address the needs of the business.
 Conceptual models can be instrumental in finding ways to improve current system capabilities.

 Going directly to a logical or physical data model risks missing important concepts or relationships necessary for a system to meet the underlying business requirements for which it is being developed.
 It is much more difficult to make changes once a physical model is constructed than it is to clarify the requirements fully in a conceptual model.